eformat/sno-llama/MANUAL_INSTALL.md

 Remove the CPU Limits on the notebooks and server so we can better utilize resources.

+`FIXME`: this stops the "Deploy Model" button from validating in the UI in recent versions.

 ```bash
 cat <<EOF | oc apply -f-
 apiVersion: opendatahub.io/v1alpha